himanshusin/himanshusin.github.io/_posts/2016-05-17-Google_Loation.md

 Great, so it has my recent data too..

-##And how are the datapoints distributed over days, months and years?
+## And how are the datapoints distributed over days, months and years?

-### Calculate the number of data points per day, month and year
+Let's calculate the number of data points per day, month and year

 ``` r
 library(lubridate)